Alonso21Quijano/Dummy-Forecast/README.md

 6. Launch manager.sh to run program

-7. Optionally You may put manager.sh in chron or other task manager to send sms regularly and automatically!
+7. Optionally You may put manager.sh in cron or other task manager to send sms regularly and automatically!